Watts Line: History

-The local service operated between 1904 and November 2, 1959.
-The line was quadruple-tracked in 1907.
+Pacific Electric undertook a program to quadruple-track the Long Beach Line between Los Angeles and Watts starting in 1906.
+Local service was separated from the Long Beach Line in April 1907 when the four tracks were completed to Slauson Junction.
+Completion of the line south Watts was delayed due to lack of materials, caused by sudden call to double track the new Covina Line.
+The full four-track system opened that October.
+Local trains ran on the inside set of tracks while Watts Locals ran on the outside set.

 During the 1910s, its service was combined with the South Pasadena Line of the Northern District.
 From 1938 to 1950, the line was combined with the Sierra Vista Line, which was the main local line in the Northern District.
 Streetcars were removed and replaced with a parallel bus service on November 2, 1959.

 Tracks north of Washington Boulevard were removed or paved over (except a short spur track) after PE service ended.
 In the late 1980s, the right of way was rehabilitated with one or two tracks used for freight rail (with electrification removed) and two tracks rebuilt to modern light rail specifications.
 Service along the line between Washington Boulevard and 103rd Street recommenced in 1990 as the Los Angeles Metro Blue Line (renamed the A Line in 2019), with stations at Washington Boulevard, Vernon Avenue, Slauson Avenue, Florence Avenue, Firestone Boulevard, and 103rd Street.